 - Spousal income.
 For Standard ABD, only the applicant's income counts.
 For CHOICES, both spouses' income counts up to the snapshot date but the institutionalized spouse's income can be diverted to the community spouse via the MMNA.

-- Countable assets: Bank accounts (checking, savings, CDs), investments (stocks, bonds, mutual funds), retirement accounts (IRA, 401k) generally count when accessible, second vehicles, second homes, life insurance with cash value over $1,500, cash, business interests with liquidatable value, money in a Health Savings Account.
+- Countable assets: Bank accounts (checking, savings, CDs), investments (stocks, bonds, mutual funds), retirement accounts (IRA, 401k) generally count when accessible, second vehicles, second homes, the cash value of certain life insurance, cash, business interests with liquidatable value, money in a Health Savings Account.

-- Exempt assets: Primary residence (subject to the $752,000 home-equity cap for CHOICES), one vehicle of any value, household furnishings and personal effects, irrevocable burial trusts up to limits, $1,500 burial fund, term life insurance, a small set of disability-related accounts (ABLE accounts up to $100,000), prepaid burial plots.
+- Exempt assets: Primary residence (subject to the $752,000 home-equity cap for CHOICES), one vehicle of any value, household furnishings and personal effects, irrevocable burial trusts up to limits, a small burial fund, term life insurance, a set of disability-related accounts (ABLE accounts), prepaid burial plots.

 - Special asset structures: Properly drafted irrevocable trusts established more than 60 months before application, certain caregiver-child agreements that meet the federal §1396p(c)(2)(A)(iv) sole-income exception, life estates with retained interests (case-by-case), and Qualified Income Trusts (income only, not assets).